jaiminmoslake7020/react-dark-light-theme-switcher/README.md

 # React Component Package

-It is a package that contains reusable React component which is built with Styled-Components, React and TypeScript.
-This package allows a typing text animation feature.
+This package includes React components which can be used to add "light" and "dark" theme to your web application.
+CSS used in website example project is built with Tailwind seperately.

 ### Website